anuradhawick/LRBinner/README.md

 ```
 OR add the program path to your $PATH variable.

-## Running the MetaBCC-LR
+## Running the LRBinner
-In order to run MetaBCC-LR you are required to provide the reads in FASTQ or FASTA format.
+In order to run LRBinner you are required to provide the reads in FASTQ or FASTA format.

 ```
 cd LRBinner